WSGR logoWSGR logo

 Open PDF

-Daniyal Iqbal is an associate in the Wilmington office of Wilson Sonsini Goodrich & Rosati, where his practice focuses on corporate governance litigation and counseling.
-He has represented companies and their directors and officers in a wide range of complex stockholder and M&A litigation in the Delaware courts, including several high-stakes busted deal cases and cases involving novel issues of Delaware corporate law.
-Daniyal also specializes in advising companies on shareholder activism and corporate governance matters, and regularly advises public company boards in their defense against proxy contests.
+Daniyal Iqbal is a partner in the Wilmington office of Wilson Sonsini Goodrich & Rosati, where his practice focuses on corporate governance litigation and counseling.
+He has represented companies and their directors and officers in a wide range of complex stockholder and M&A litigation in the Delaware courts, including several high-stakes busted deal and corporate control disputes and cases involving novel issues of Delaware corporate law.
+In addition, Daniyal specializes in advising companies on shareholder activism and corporate governance matters, and regularly advises public company boards in their defense against proxy contests.
+He also frequently advises on special litigation committee and demand review committee matters.

 Prior to joining the firm, Daniyal was an associate in the Wilmington office of Potter Anderson & Corroon LLP, where he served as lead and local counsel to clients in corporate and commercial litigation in the Delaware Court of Chancery.
 During law school, he served as a judicial extern to the Honorable Juan Torruella of the U.S. Court of Appeals for the First Circuit.